milankathiriya/flutter_questions/Readme.md

 ### Libraries

 1. What is a library in Dart?
-2. How to create a custom library in Dart?
+2. How to create and use a custom library in Dart?
-3. How to use a custom library in Dart?
-4. Explain as, show, and hide keywords.
+3. Explain as, show, and hide keywords.

 ---